codeface-io/mac-stack/README.md

 ## To Do

+* generate symlinks to dotfiles dynamically during update, gitignore the symlinks (ignore everything in dotfiles folder that starts with a dot)
 * [Default SSH key](notes/ssh_key_setup_brainstorm.md) (for GitHub, GitLab etc.)
 * Flutter and Dart (via fvm or mise)
 * System (and app-) settings (likely via Ansible?)